Do you want to know what exactly ageism is? How to avoid it? Here’s everything you need to know, plus the industries where ageism is most rampant.

 In 96% of the cases, ageism is also affecting the health of the employees targeted.
 They are submitted to “stress-inducing negative age stereotypes” that affect their mental and physical health in various ways.

 Some of the most common myths and stereotypes of workers aged above 55 include:

 - Avoid career development programs.

 - Know how to do their work and don’t innovate.

 - They will leave their jobs sooner.

-While there are obviously not true, it’s still what many younger employees think.
-Employees who are considered older bring their work experience, their life experience, and they overall know how to get the job done.
+While this is obviously not true, it’s still what many younger employees think.
+Employees who are considered older bring their work experience, their life experience, and their overall know-how to get the job done.
 They connect the dots quickly and have deep knowledge of the industry.

 Age discrimination in employment act explained

 The Age Discrimination in Employment Act of 1967 (ADEA) offers protection for certain employees and applicants aged over 40 from all forms of discrimination in hiring, promotion, discharge, and workers’ compensation.
 The act also prohibits the use of age preference in the hiring process.
 It prohibits denying benefits to older employees.

 According to this act, it’s illegal for an employer to decide to hire or fire an employee based on age.
 They also can’t base pay on their age and have a policy that negatively affects employees because of their age.
 Beware of ageist interview questions and know how to respond to them.